Journal of Clinical Investigation

 Dartmouth Digital Commons Citation

 Mabry, Mack; Nakagawa, Toshitaro; Baylin, Stephen; Pettengill, Olive; Sorenson, George; and Nelkin, Barry, "Insertion of the v-Ha-ras Oncogene Induces Differentiation of Calcitonin-Producing Human Small Cell Lung Cancer."
 (1989).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 3584.